Scientific Name

 Description

-Sedum tetractinum is a low-growing succulent that forms a mat of overlapping rounded leaves that resemble fish scales.
-It can grow to 4 inches tall and spread by runners to 1 foot (30 cm) wide.
+Sedum tetractinum is a low-growing succulent that forms a mat of overlapping, rounded leaves that resemble fish scales.
+It can grow to 4 inches tall and spread by runners to a width of 1 foot (30 cm).
 The leaves are bright green, turning dark bronze, and often deciduous in winter.
-They can measure up to 1.2 inches (3 cm) long and 0.5 inches (1.3 cm) wide.
+They can measure up to 1.2 inches (3 cm) in length and 0.5 inches (1.3 cm) in width.

 The flower spikes of tiny, star-shaped, yellow flowers appear over the shiny foliage during summer.